horizonlyz/SpamIcons/README.md

 # SpamIcons
 It's just a simple code that spams all entire icons on your screen.
-This is intended for a [Von's Cover of Datastream](https://www.youtube.com/watch?v=iT7D6cJarew) for additional effects.
+This is intended for a [Von's Cover of Datastream](https://www.youtube.com/watch?v=iT7D6cJarew) for additional effects

 Also, if you are reading this Von, you can get this executable file if you build yourself, and you won't get detected by Defender.